SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite_mods/README.md

 Using these default replacement pairs as an example, if an object's DC.type element has a value of "Thesis", the DataCite metadata record will get a "resourceType" value of "Text".

 This module also provides the option of using an object's PID as the DOI suffix or using a UUID (version 4).
 PIDs are specific to an Islandora instance, while UUIDs are globally unique.
 PIDs make completely suitable DOI suffixes, but should you migrate to another platform in the future, your DOIs would still contain Islandora PIDs.

+There is also an option to use both the object's DC.creator and DC.contributor values to populate DataCite's reqiured 'creator' element.
+Because of the way that the Library of Congress' MODS-to-DC stylesheet generates DC datastreams, many Islandora objects' DC datastreams contain 'contributor' elements rather than 'creator' elements.
+Enabling this option will reduce the number of validation failures based on the lack of values for the DataCite 'creator' element.

 ## Maintainer